Asymptotic nodal length and log-integrability of toral eigenfunctions: Introduction

-We study a class of \textit{deterministic} Laplace eigenfunctions on the standard two dimensional torus $\mathbb{T}^2=\mathbb{R}^2/\mathbb{Z}^2$ known as \textquotedblleft flat\textquotedblright eigenfunctions, see section \ref{notation} below.
-The main result is that \eqref{2} holds for the said eigenfunctions in every ball of radius $r>\lambda^{-1/2+\varepsilon}$.
-While the large and small scale behavior of the nodal length of \textit{random} Laplace eigenfunctions has been intensively studied \cite{BMW20,KKW,MRW16,RW08,W10}, to the best of the author knowledge, no other, non-random or non-trivial (e.g. $f_{\lambda}(x)= \cos(a \cdot x)$ with $|a|^2=\lambda$), examples of \eqref{2} or even \eqref{1} are known.
-Thus the results of this script seem to be the first to address the asymptotic behavior of the nodal length of deterministic Laplace eigenfunctions.
+We study a class of \textit{deterministic} Laplace eigenfunctions on the standard two dimensional torus $\mathbb{T}^2=\mathbb{R}^2/\mathbb{Z}^2$ with moderate growth of their Fourier coefficients.
+These are known as \textquotedblleft flat\textquotedblright eigenfunctions, see section \ref{notation} below.
+The main result is that, within the said class, the asymptotic law \eqref{2}, up to a possibly different leading constant, holds in every ball of fixed radius, along a density one sub-sequence of eigenvalues\footnote{Let $S\subset \mathbb{R}$ be some (infinite) sequence, a subsequence $S'\subset S$ has density one if $\lim\limits_{X\rightarrow \infty} |\{\lambda \in S': \lambda \leq X\}|/|\{\lambda \in S: \lambda \leq X\}|=1$. }.
+While the behavior of the nodal length of \textit{random} Laplace eigenfunctions has been intensively studied \cite{BMW20,KKW,MRW16,RW08,W10}, to the best of the author knowledge, no other, non-random or non-trivial (e.g. $f_{\lambda}(x)= \cos(a \cdot x)$ with $|a|^2=\lambda$), examples of \eqref{2} or even \eqref{1} are known.
+Thus the results of this manuscript seem to be the first to address the asymptotic behavior of the nodal length of deterministic Laplace eigenfunctions.

-The proof is based on the de-randomisation technique pioneered by Bourgain \cite{BU} and its subsequent development by Buckley-Wigman \cite{BW16}.
-Bourgain's de-randomization asserts that a flat eigenfunction behaves accordingly to the RWM in most Planck-scaled balls in $\mathbb{T}^2$, see Proposition \ref{de-randomisation} below.
-Therefore, a crucial step in applying this technique is to control the contribution of the few Planck-scaled balls where the RWM-type behavior may not be present.
-In \cite{BW16, BU}, the authors found the asymptotic nodal domains count, the number of connected components of $\mathbb{T}^2 \backslash f_{\lambda}^{-1}(0)$, for flat eigenfunctions eigenfunctions using the Faber-Krahn inequality \cite{M08} to control the contribution of the \textquotedblleft bad\textquotedblright balls.
+The proof of the main result is based on the de-randomisation technique pioneered by Bourgain \cite{BU} and developed by Buckley-Wigman \cite{BW16}.
+Bourgain's de-randomization asserts that flat eigenfunctions behave according to the RWM in most balls of Planck-scale radius, see Proposition \ref{prop: convergence in distribution} below.
+In order to apply this technique to study the nodal set, it is thus essential to control the zero set in the balls failing the RWM-type behavior.
+In light of Donnelly-Fefferman work \cite{DF}, it is well-understood that, in the real-analytic setting, the nodal set in a ball $B$ can be controlled by the doubling index $N(B)$, a measure of the growth of the function (see section \ref{doubling index sec} below).
+This leads us to the study, of possible independent interest, of the distribution of the doubling index at Planck-scale, for flat eigenfunctions: Given any $q>1$, we show that

-In our work, the existence of few Planck-scaled balls which significantly contribute to \eqref{2} led us to the question, of possible independent interest, of finding anti-concentration inequalities for the nodal length.
-That is, to find some $p>1$ such that

-for some $C(p)>0$.
-Using the work of Nazarov \cite{N93,Nun} and some arithmetic considerations, we show that arbitrarily large powers of the logarithm of Laplace eigenfunctions are integrable and deduce that \eqref{anti-concentration} holds for all $p\geq1$.